bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js124">124.
 Basic Slot Machine Game</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program simulates a basic slot machine game in which three symbols are randomly selected.
-If all three symbols are the same, the player wins; otherwise, they are encouraged to try again.
+<p>This program simulates a basic slot machine game in which three symbols are randomly
+selected.
+If all three symbols are the same, the player wins; otherwise, they are encouraged to try again.</p>
 <pre>
 // Array of symbols for the slot machine const symbols = &lbrack;'